kitpao/using_gradients_for_Apple_old_page/README.md

 Skills to use and requirements:

-* Align all elements with float OR flex
+* Align elements with float and flex
 * Use gradients for navigation bar
-* Dinamic changes when you hover over some items
+* Dynamic changes when you hover over some items
 * Use background images
-* Use icons
+* Crop images with CSS

 MUST: use of linterns, follow CSS best practices, use of CSS Reset